damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/technical-writing/index.html.md

 When writing professionally, it's important to understand some standards to follow through, for the purpose of achieving high quality work in a optimum time for conclusion.

-Technical papers have the characteristic of being less personal and more formal: they're not the right place to express our opinions, nor to give advices.
+Technical papers have the characteristic of being less personal and more formal: they're not the right place to express our opinions, nor to give advice.
 Accuracy matters most.

 For classical scientific papers, the rules are much more restrictive and the language is absolutely formal.
 For blog posts, we need to use a middle term.
-Be clear, precise and professional, but be empathic and "reader-friendly".
+Be clear, precise and professional, but be empathetic and "reader-friendly".
 A discrete and occasional touch of humor is also welcome.

 When writing non-technical blog posts, we can be less formal and more personal, depending on the subject we are writing about.
 In any case, though, we need to be professional.
 Meaning, we can be friendly and personal, but we need to focus on the point.
 The method suggested in this document is valid for both technical and non-technical themes, once it's related to the process of writing, not to the content itself.